richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Resource Governance
-…ensures that one workload doesn’t overwhelm others by controlling CPU, memory, and I/O allocations
+...ensures that one workload doesn’t overwhelm others by controlling CPU, memory, and I/O allocations

 - **Resource Governor (on-premises only)**: create workload groups and assign limits based on user, query type, or application role
 - **Azure Tiers**: in Azure SQL, pick vCore or DTU tiers based on workload shape (transactional, analytical, mixed)